agnes-vundi/machine_learning_collab/README.md

 ### Machine Learning Algorithms- Supervised Learning: Regression
 The project was done in a team of two.
-The goal of the project was find the best machine learning algorithm for regression.
+The goal of the project was to compare the performance accuracy of machine learning algorithm for regression.
 The supervised learning algorithms implemented were:
    1. Linear Regression
    2. Decison Tree